https://consensus.app/By Aaron Tay, Head, Data Services

 Like many modern Deep Research tools, Consensus Deep Search provides a long form report with many interesting visualisations.
 See report here.

-One particularly unique feature is that not only does the text include citations like most tools, the tools are coloured into green, yellow, orange, red which correspond to the classification in the Consensus meter for "yes", "possibly", "mixed", "no"
+One particularly unique feature is that not only does the text include citations like most tools, the tools are coloured into green, yellow, orange, red which correspond to the classification in the Consensus meter for "yes", "possibly", "mixed", "no" etc. The small document icon with a tick let's you know if Consensus used the full-text of the paper or just had access to the title abstract.

 Besides the already mentioned Consensus Meter, consensus deep search also offers a "results timeline", "Top Contributors" table, "Claims and Evidence Table", "Research Gaps Matrix" and "Open Research Questions"